thalissa/swn/README.md

 Those that assist in contributing to the project will be listed here!
 Though I expect no help, if anyone provides any assistance I'll be more than happy to pull code in.

 ### Changelog
+#### 0.1.7 (More Stuff Update)
+* Fixed how saving throws work to fit core SWN usage and added the option to use SWN 1e saving throw rules.
+* Refined how the saving throw function compares two attributes.
+* Removed showSaveModType from the settings because it wasn't necessary.
+* Level and XP fields added.
+* Tech saves added, since I remembered those are a thing in the original SWN.
+* Added the appropriate Notes textfields.
+Now includes Notes to Remember / Allies / Enemies along with an "Other" field at the bottom.
+* Skills buttons added, but not actually working yet.
+Still planning on how I want to do the Skills page.

 #### 0.1.6 (I'm An Idiot Update)
 * Fixed the template file preventing the game from being loaded because of a couple of typos.